Continuously Variable Transmissions don’t have the best reputation in the industry. They’re known for their dreadful noise and mediocre performance.

 What Is A CVT (Continuously Variable Transmission)?

 A Continuously Variable Transmission is (no surprises here!) a type of transmission.
-Rather than being limited to a fixed series of gear ratios, a CVT can achieve any ratio within a specific range.
+Rather than being limited to a fixed sequence of gear ratios, a CVT can achieve any ratio within a specific range.

 Manual gearboxes work by connecting input and output shafts of diverse ratios.
 The consequence is differing output speeds from the engine to the wheels.